Khenz0/MusicMood-ReactJS/README.md

 # MusicMood: A Music Player App Built for Mood-based Playlists on ReactJS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is integrated with Spotify API.

 ## Available Scripts